How to Access Property Records in Delaware

 Owning a piece of the Diamond State is pure heaven, but it comes with some responsibilities.
 You must maintain the property to keep its value up and pay your mortgage, interest, and taxes on time.
 When you purchase property, your name is listed on public property records.

 There are many situations where you might need to find the owner of a particular property.
-You can do so by contacting the local county recorder of deeds in the county where the property resides and asking for a copy of the most recent deed.
+You can look up for homeowners online or contact the local county recorder of deeds in the county where the property resides and asking for a copy of the most recent deed.
 That will tell you who owns it and when they bought it.

 The chain of title is a list of all owners since the beginning.
 This list is documented through deeds with each county's Delaware recorder's office.
 These records are public and accessible by anyone at any time.